mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 * Auth - The process of verifying one’s identity.
 * FPS - Frames Per Second
 * Management Server - A server run by the device provider to manage the life cycle of the biometric devices.
-* Device Registration - The process of registering the device with MOSIP servers.
+* Device Registration - The process of a device obtaining a certificate from the management server.
 * Signature - All signature should be as per RFC 7515.
 * header in signature - Header in the signature means the attribute with "alg" set to RS256 and x5c set to base64encoded certificate.
 * payload is the byte array of the actual data, always represented as base64urlencoded.